public-radiation/TF790_Carplay/README.md

 ### full device backup

-Recommended , this scripts dumps mtdblock partitions to sdcard
+Recommended , this scripts dumps mtdblock partitions to sd-card

 ### backup write back

 This allows for software update without the phoenix card suite, but requires sdcard to work.
 So be carefull with boot0 (mtdblock), this can change the location of the sdcard slot.
 Since wifi and sdcard are both on the same bus they some times get switched around.

-### Remote acces
+### Remote access

 See explanation above